August 2026 marks the 50th Anniversary of RICS Valuation – Global Standards, more commonly known as the “Red Book”.

 For information on CPD training, toolkits, conferences and events on the Red Book and Valuation click here.

-RICS has translated the Red Book Global Standards into Arabic, Dutch, French, German, Simplified Chinese and Spanish.
+RICS has translated the Red Book Global Standards into Arabic, Dutch, French, German, Simplified Chinese and Spanish and Italian.
+Greek and Czech translations are underway.

 You can download the Red Book in English here.